Kanegraffiti/3mtt-Capstone/README.md

 ## Features
 - JWT based authentication with registration and login
 - Browse trending movies and search by title
-- Save movies to personal watchlists
+- Save movies to personal watchlists (multiple lists supported)
 - Rate and review movies
 - Responsive mobile‑first UI built with React and Tailwind CSS